 Key dates to remember:

-12 midnight 31 August 2021: Deadline for printed zines to be submitted (to PO box address which you will receive details of by email)
+12 midnight 31 August 2021: Deadline for printed zines to be received by post to

 The LDComics Women's Awards 2021

 LDC’s interest has always been in the drama of the everyday and the autobiographical.
 Within that remit we are looking for original and innovative work in progress, that stretches definitions of the comics form as well as the subject matter.

 a graphic novel work in progress in the UK.
 This represents a recognition and celebration of the wealth of comics work currently being produced by women in the UK.
 The LDComics Awards will be awarded to the woman whose graphic novel work in progress, in the opinion of the judges, shows the most promise.

 5 December 2021: Overall winner 2020 announced at LDC Online Festival

 The word is out, LDComics annual women’s graphic novel competition is back but this year we are broadening our horizons and opening up the competition to the UK and Ireland.